SalesforceLabs/ActionPlansV4/INSTALLATION.md

 1. In App Launcher, click **View All** then select the **Action Plans** app.

 -->
-## Installing the App using a Developer Edition Org or your own Sandbox/Production Org
+## Installing the App using a Developer Edition Org or your own Sandbox Org

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org.
 This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/), or your own Sandbox.